ALS Dysarthria? Use These Innovative Strategies to Keep On Talking!

 Dysarthria is the slurred, slow speech with a nasal tone and imprecise pronunciation of consonants that can occur in 80% of ALS patients.

-It’s something I’ve been struggling with for the past three yearsAnd like most other ALS patients with this symptom, I was told by my medical team that eventually I would lose the ability to speak and from that point on, assistive technology would speak for me.
+It’s something I’ve been struggling with since 2014And, like most other ALS patients with this symptom, I was told by my medical team that eventually I would lose the ability to speak, and from that point on, assistive technology would speak for me.

 Research has shown that of all the various ALS symptoms (that can include the loss of use of our arms and legs, loss of swallowing, muscle atrophy, and more) losing the ability to speak is frequently identified as the worst aspect of having the disease.